 At low yields the price tends to rise above the par a bit.
 That’s because refinancing isn’t perfectly responsive and rational; it tends to lag.

-At higher yields, the prepayable pass-through shows a higher price.
+At higher yields, the pre-payable pass-through shows a higher price.
 This one’s a little tricky.
 It is because prepayments are not triggered only by lower rates.
 They are also triggered by housing turnover.
 Since there will be some prepayments are higher rates, that makes the pass-through a bit more valuable at higher rates-investor like prepayments when rates rise!

 The striking aspect of [callable bond with negative convexity] is the positive convexity of the bond and the negative convexity of the callable bond combine to make the DV01 hedge quite unstable away from 5%.